Peer-to-Peer Lending: Guide for Borrowers & Investors (2023)

 All identifying information is kept confidential.
 Investors can’t see your name, Social Security Number, address, race, or any other personal information.

 They see what they need to make a decision on whether to back your loan or not.
 In some cases, investors may be able to sort loans by location, but that’s about as specific as it gets.

 Your best friend could log in and fund your loan and they’d never know unless you told them you were applying for a loan.
 If you’re a borrower, you’ll never see any details about who’s funding your loan.

 Websites usually allow listings to stay posted for a few weeks.
 During this time, investors can choose to fund your loan in increments as small as $25 on some platforms.
 They can also choose to fund the whole amount.

 This is an attractive proposition for investors because this spreads their risk out so they’re not putting all their money into one loan.

 Once a loan is fully funded, it will be dispersed to the borrower and paid back just like any other loan.

-One of the downsides with peer-to-peer lending is that it’s possible your loan doesn’t get funded.
+One of the downsides of peer-to-peer lending is that it’s possible your loan doesn’t get funded.
 If that’s the case, the website will usually offer you a smaller loan than you’ve requested, but you may reject that offer.
 This is a rare possibility, but it does happen.

 Types of Peer-to-Peer Loans